shashwath1278/UIAlchemy/README.md

   - Built with Vite or Next.js for lightning-fast development

 ## ⚡ Quick Use (No git cloning required)

+Just go to your editor(vs code) terminal and use these commands

 ```bash
 # Install globally